json-api/json-api/format/index.md

 might correspond to a single resource, but doesn't currently.

 > Note: Consider, for example, a request to fetch a to-one related resource URL.
-This request wold respond with `null` when the relationship is empty (such that the URL is corresponding to no resources) but with the single related resource's resource object otherwise.
+This request would respond with `null` when the relationship is empty (such that the URL is corresponding to no resources) but with the single related resource's resource object otherwise.